-The lesion consists avulsion or compression injury to single or multiple nerve roots (brachial plexus, sacral plexus injury). the patient presents with dermatomal sensory loss, myotomal motor loss, and absent deep tendon reflexes supplied by the affected roots.
+The lesion consists of avulsion or compression injury to single or multiple nerve roots (brachial plexus, sacral plexus injury). the patient presents with dermatomal sensory loss, myotomal motor loss, and absent deep tendon reflexes supplied by the affected roots.

 Posterior cord syndrome

 Posterior cord syndrome, in which just the dorsal columns of the spinal cord are affected, is usually seen in cases of chronic myelopathy but can also occur with infarction of the posterior spinal artery.
 It causes the loss of proprioception and sense of vibration below the level of injury while motor function and sensation of pain, temperature, and touch remain intact.
-Usually posterior cord injuries result from insults like disease or vitamin deficiency rather than trauma.
+Usually, posterior cord injuries result from insults like disease or vitamin deficiency rather than trauma.
 Tabes dorsalis, due to injury to the posterior part of the spinal cord caused by syphilis, results in loss of touch and proprioceptive sensation.

 Prognosis of Spinal Cord Injury

 Prognosis is predicted by the level and completeness of injury.
 The neurological score at the initial Most people with ASIA scores of A (complete injuries) do not have functional motor recovery, but improvement can occur.
 Most patients with incomplete injuries recover at least some function.

 People with residual deficits may need to use specialized devices and to make modifications to their environment in order to handle activities of daily living and to function independently.

 In general, most individuals regain some motor function, mostly within the first 6 months, although there may be further improvement observed years later.

 People who survive a spinal cord injury often have medical complications, e.g. chronic pain, bladder, and bowel dysfunction, and increased susceptibility to lower respiratory tract infections.